jerrelblankenship/rust-bootcamp/README.md

 ## 🔄 Learning Approach

-This bootcamp uses a unique approach tailored for C# developers:
+This bootcamp uses a unique approach tailored for developers with C# experience:

 1. **Comparative Learning**: Each concept is introduced with C# comparisons to leverage your existing knowledge
 2. **Hands-On Focus**: Every module includes practical exercises and projects